-Rural Communities (primarily rural areas within proximity to other priority communities)

-Foundation funding extends to the greater metropolitan areas of the specific cities listed.
+This includes supporting nonprofits serving federally designated rural areas within, or adjacent to, these priority communities.
 All of these locations represent personal ties to the life and legacy of Harry Weinberg, as well as communities where Weinberg Foundation trustees reside and provide leadership.